Higher Vector Bundles: Higher Lie groupoids and their representations

 \begin{example}\

-\begin{enumerate}[a)] \item Representations of a unit groupoid are vector bundles.
+\begin{enumerate}[a)] \item Representations of a unit groupoid are just vector bundles.
 Representations of a Lie group viewed as a Lie groupoid are the usual ones.
 Representations of a translation groupoid $Tr(R)$ arising from a group action $K\action M$ are the same as $K$-equivariant vector bundles over $M$. \item A representation of a submersion groupoid is a {\it descent datum}, see \cite{sga1}.
-In particular, a representation of a Cech groupoid over a trivial vector bundle is a $GL_n$-cocycle.
+In particular, a representation of a pair groupoid is a trivialization, and a representation of a Cech groupoid on a trivial vector bundle is a $GL_n$-cocycle.
 A representation of a holonomy groupoid $Hol(F)\toto M$ is the same as a foliated vector bundle. \end{enumerate} \end{example}